UbiquityRobotics/breadcrumb_learn/ConveyorBot/running_ConveyorBot.md

 ConveyorBot main package are:
 - `raspicam_node` that starts onboard Raspberry Pi Camera
-- `ConveyorBot_description` that spawns a urdf breadcrumb model
+- `ConveyorBot_description` that spawns a urdf ConveyorBot model
 - `ConveyorBot_detect` for detecting markers and forwarding the pose of the markers
 - `ground_fiducials` which handles type of markers
 - `ConveyorBot_nav` which handles navigation maneuvers execution